 Printable Art Cards From Layers of Learning

 These sets are made by us, are printable, and are free.
 They have cards showing great art and companion cards for each piece that explain the art.
-These are just a few of the sets we offer for free.
-There are lots more on our arts page.
-And they all have art units that teach even more about these beautiful paintings in our catalog.
+They coordinate with many of the Layers of Learning art units from our catalog.
+Within the units, you’ll explore even more of the art and artists.